Finding a Top Financial Advisor Firm in Albany, New York

 - Age of FirmFirms that have been in business longer are ranked higher.

-Graypoint is a fee-only advisory firm that takes the top spot on our Albany list.
-The firm's client base is dominated by high-net-worth individuals, as none of its individual clients come in below the high-net-worth threshold.
+Graypoint is a fee-based advisory firm whose client base is dominated by high-net-worth individuals, as none of its individual clients come in below the high-net-worth threshold.
 Institutional clients of the firm include charitable organizations, businesses, retirement plans and government entities.
 There is a $500,000 minimum investment requirement for new clients of Graypoint.
 However, the firm may be willing negotiate this minimum.

 The services at Graypoint are split into two general categories: investment advisory services and holistic family office/financial planning services.
 Its set of investment offerings includes helping client build a portfolio according to their needs.
 Financial planning services are holistic and can involve tax and cash flow planning, retirement planning, estate planning, death and disability planning, insurance review and planning, budget planning and more.